antmicro/kenning-pipeline-manager/docs/source/specification-builder.md

 The possible arguments are:

 - `workspacedir` - The path to the workspace directory for Pipeline Manager, the same that has been provided for the build script
-- `fail_on_warnings` - tells if the validation should fail on warnings
+- `fail_on_warnings` - Determines whether the validation should fail on warnings
 - `dump_spec` - A path to where the specification should be dumped as a file before validation.
   Useful for debugging purposes.

 The created `specification` upon successful run should contain a full specification based on `SpecificationBuilder`.
-It is a regular Python dictionary that can be saved to JSON file using `json.dump` method.
+It is a regular Python dictionary that can be saved to a JSON file using the `json.dump` method.

 ## `SpecificationBuilder` documentation